 P Magee Enterprises is a public relations agency with a vision for helping businesses in the confectionery and chocolate manufacturing industry achieve distinction in the marketplace.
 Our office is based in Richfield, OH, (between Cleveland, Akron) and we meet with you by phone, email, social media, or in person as part of our service.

-We have been at this for 15 years, as of March 17, 2014, and we celebrate.
+We will have been at this for 19 years, as of March 17, 2018, and we celebrate.
 Although P Magee Enterprises remains a single-proprietorship, the editorial “we” comes from talking with other professionals in the candy industry that include old friends and new, and still-to-come friends.
 The Web site you are viewing has been produced by many hands and minds and kicks off our celebration.
 Everyone we’ve ever known has gone into the making of P Magee Enterprises.
-So, thank you.
+Thank you.

 Pat Magee hails from Lancaster, PA.
 Her first memory of chocolate making, besides helping her mother make and sample fudge, was a field trip in first grade to a nearby, world-famous chocolate factory.
 Time passed ... and she moved west (to Ohio) to go to college.
 She began her journalism career in business-to-business publishing after graduating from Kent State University and doing some odd and editorial jobs.

 At the beginning of her journalism career, Magee served as night editor at the Daily Kent Stater campus newspaper, and apprenticed at the print shop that published it.
 Her career progressed into public relations for a health maintenance organization, adding to her technical writing, photography, and editing skills.

 After reading about a major publishing company's move from New York to Cleveland, Magee applied and found her dream job at Candy Industry magazine, through which she gained her contacts and confidence in confectionery reporting.
 During that time, Magee spent 17 years immersed in the language of the international confectionery field.